 Hello and welcome

 We are a society and a world determined to make it all complicated and messy.
-The words on this site will hopefully help you begin to begin define your all (whatever your unique all may be) and then approach it all with a back to basics attitude.
+The words on this site will hopefully help you begin to define your all (whatever your "unique all" may be) and then approach it all with a back to basics attitude.
 Strip away the stuff and discover your own life of overflowing peace.

 I am Kathryn Lang - and this is my blog, my ministry, and my purpose